Almota, Washington

-Almota (/ael'mout@/) is an extinct town in Whitman County, in the U.S. state of Washington.
+Almota (/ael'mout@/) is a ghost town in Whitman County, in the U.S. state of Washington.
 The GNIS classifies it as a populated place.

+Native American settlement

 The Almota area had been historically occupied by the Almotipu band of the Nez Perce peoples who lived in several villages on the south shore of the Snake River, one of which was known as Alamotin (Nez Perce for "The Soaring Flame").
 The Lewis and Clark Expedition passed through the area on their return journey from the Pacific Coast, camping in the area below Almota creek on October 11, 1805, although the exact site has not been found.

+History of Almota

-Almota was first surveyed for a townsite in the late 1870s following the removal of rapids from the Snake River that would finally allow uninterrupted boat traffic to directly reach the wheat growers of The palouse.
+Almota was first surveyed for a townsite in the late 1870s following the removal of rapids from the Snake River that would finally allow uninterrupted boat traffic to directly reach the wheat growers of the Palouse.
 The community took its name from Almota creek, which enters the Snake River at the site.
 Almota became an important wheat shipping port for the region as well as a ferry crossing.